BIH-DMBS/CLUES/docs/gettingStarted.md

 ### Run the workflow
-Once everything is set up and the [third party accounts](docs/3rdPartyAccounts.md) are created, you can run the CLUES workflow using Snakemake:
+Once everything is set up and the [Third Party Accounts](3rdPartyAccounts.md) are created, you can run the CLUES workflow using Snakemake:

 <pre>
 snakemake -s workflows/snakefile --cores 16 -p --rerun-incomplete --latency-wait 60